federico-lox/Jaysic/README.md

-Sub-contexts are resolved from the innermost to the outernmost, so the above will first subtract 4 from 9 (i.e. 5) and then the result will be used as the first parameter of the sum command the result of which in its' turn will be used as the second paramenter for the print command which will output *The result of 5 + 6 is: 11*.
+Sub-contexts are resolved from the innermost to the outernmost, so the above will first subtract 4 from 9 (i.e. 5) and then the result will be used as the first parameter of the sum command the result of which in its' turn will be used as the second paramenter for the print command, so the final output will be: *The result of 5 + 6 is: 11*.

 **More on the language's syntax will be added soon**